vaasu2002/Kafka-Producer-Consumer/README.md

 # Kafka Producer Consumer Script for Sensor Data

-This repository is first step of Sensor-Fault-Detection-Project, using producer script- sensor data will be sent to kafka server and using consumer script- sensor data from kafka server will be sent to kafka server will be stored in MongoDB.
+This repository is Data Pipeline for Sensor-Fault-Detection-Project, using producer script- sensor data will be sent to kafka server and using consumer script- sensor data from kafka server will be sent to kafka server will be stored in MongoDB.
 This is big data pipeline of the main project.

 [Sensor-Fault-Detection-Project]()